Your cart

 Fast-acting and easy to gauge in real time, smoking suits moments when you want quick results and a shorter overall commitment.
 The trade-off is a briefer experience and a few practical limitations worth knowing.

-Onset and duration: Effects arrive within seconds to about 5 minutes and typically last 1 to 2 hours, ideal when you want a defined window.
+• Onset and duration: Effects arrive within seconds to about five minutes and typically last 1-2 hours, ideal when you want a defined window.

-Intensity and dosing: The rapid feedback loop makes it easier to find your footing.
-If you're newer to cannabis, starting in the 2 to 10mg THC range gives you room to calibrate.
+• Intensity and dosing: The rapid feedback loop makes it easier to find your footing.
+If you're newer to cannabis, starting in the 2-10mg THC range gives you room to calibrate.

 Will Smoking or Taking Edibles Show Up on a Drug Test?

-Yes, though how you consume cannabis has an impact on its detectability.
-In general, edibles may result in a longer retention due to the way THC is metabolized through the liver.
-But as studies suggest, frequency of use, metabolism, and dosage matter more than the consumption method alone.
+Yes, though how you consume a given cannabis product has an impact on its detectability.
+In general, edibles may result in a longer retention due to the way THC metabolizes through the liver.
+But as studies suggest, frequency of use, metabolism, and dosage matter more than the consumption method.

-Drug tests don’t actually search for THC; instead, they’re looking for compounds known as metabolites created by the breakdown of THC in your body.
-And again: because different product types, dosages, and your own use patterns and metabolism all play a role here, it’s difficult to provide exact estimates as to how long these metabolites remain detectable.
+No matter if it’s edibles vs. smoking, a drug test doesn’t actually search for THC; instead, it looks for compounds known as metabolites that are created by the breakdown of THC in your body.
+Again, different product types, dosages, and your own use patterns and metabolism all play a role here, it’s difficult to provide exact estimates as to how long these metabolites remain detectable.

 For more guidance, visit our guide on How Long Does D9 Stay In Your System.